St. Paul Plaza, 200 St. Paul Place, Baltimore, Maryland, January 2001. Photo by Diane F. Evartt.

 Search the Manual

-The Deputy Attorney General oversees seven divisions: Civil; Consumer Protection; Criminal Appeals; Health Occupations Prosecution and Litigation; Independent Investigations; Opinions and Advice; and People's Insurance Counsel.
-Also under the Deputy Attorney General are the General Assembly Counsel, the Medicaid Fraud Control Unit, and assistant attorneys general assigned to certain State government agencies.
-The Deputy Attorney General is assisted by the Attorney General's Environmental Advisory Council, and the Pro Bono Program Committee.
+Formerly, the Deputy Attorney General oversaw seven divisions: Civil; Consumer Protection; Criminal Appeals; Health Occupations Prosecution and Litigation; Independent Investigations; Opinions and Advice; and People's Insurance Counsel.
+Also under the Deputy Attorney General were the General Assembly Counsel, the Medicaid Fraud Control Unit, and assistant attorneys general assigned to certain State government agencies.

 ATTORNEY GENERAL'S ENVIRONMENTAL ADVISORY COUNCIL